 And lastly, one of the best investments you’ll ever make is increasing your financial quotient.
 Take courses, attend paid seminars, buy books, etc. — these are not simple expenses, but investments that will help you make more money in the future.

 When you invest in knowledge, you acquire information and skills that will make it easier for you to spot opportunities, understand how investments work, and optimize your strategies.

-This list of alternative investments are meant to show you how you can diversify your portfolio beyond the more popular types of investments.
-This means, I’d still recommend having stocks, bonds, pooled funds, and cash deposits.
+This list of alternative investments is meant to show you how you can diversify your portfolio beyond the more popular types of investments.
+This means I’d still recommend having stocks, bonds, pooled funds, and cash deposits.

 And as always, there’s no such thing as the best investment.
 Because the best investment will always depend on your goals.
 So define your financial objectives first before investing.